 It is with great pleasure that we invite you to attend The 8th International Conference of School as Learning Community 2021 which will be held on March 5, 6, and 7 at The University of Tokyo, Japan.

-Under and with COVID-19 situation, the conference will be held both by face-to-face meeting (at most 50) and by virtual meeting with Zoom (at most 500).
+Under and with COVID-19 situation, the conference will be held both by face-to-face meeting (Japanese presenters and attendee only, at most 30) and by virtual meeting with Zoom (Foreign presenters and attendee, at most 500).

 Kanagawa prefecture (1 hour from Tokyo).